Johanna Griggs: Television career

 Griggs was the first guest on the long-running ABC programme Live and Sweaty.
 As part of the programme, sporting guests were asked to donate various body parts to the "Sporting Hall of Fame".
 Griggs donated her appendix.

 She appeared as a Swedish tourist in an episode of Home and Away in 1992.

 Griggs built a solid career in media, and in the late 1990s was a regular panelist on the Network Ten program Beauty and the Beast.
 At this time she was also dating rugby league footballer Luke Ricketson.

 She later joined the Seven Network.
 Griggs hosted Australia's longest-running sports program, Sportsworld, with Matthew White on Sunday mornings from 2001 to 2006.

 Griggs hosted several seasons of lifestyle type shows, including Auction Squad and House Calls to the Rescue.
 She participated in the Australian Open coverage, and she was the first Australian woman to solely host an Olympics coverage when she covered the 2002 Winter Olympics in Salt Lake City.

 In 2005, she replaced Noni Hazlehurst as the primary host of the long-running lifestyle program Better Homes and Gardens.

 In 2009, after previously acting as a fill-in presenter for Seven News Sydney weekend sports bulletin, she took on the role full-time, replacing Alex Cullen, who moved to the weeknight role.
 In November 2010, Griggs resigned from Seven News to spend more time with her family.

 Griggs covers several sporting events for Seven Sport.

 Griggs was critical of organisers of the 2018 Commonwealth Games when the competitors were not included in the closing ceremony.

 Personal life

-Griggs was born in the Sydney suburb of Harbord which is now known as Freshwater.

-Griggs, who was previously married to actor Gary Sweet, has two sons.
+Griggs grew up in the Sydney suburb of Harbord which is now known as Freshwater.
+She was previously married to actor Gary Sweet, with whom she had two sons.

 On 25 November 2006, Griggs married building foreman Todd Huggins in a private ceremony at their home in Collaroy Plateau, Sydney.

 In September 2009, Griggs was awarded an honorary Doctor of Letters from Macquarie University, Sydney.
+She was appointed a Member of the Order of Australia in the 2020 Australia Day Honours.